Hartford, Connecticut: Notable people

-Hartford has been home to many historically significant people, such as dictionary author Noah Webster (1758–1843), inventor Sam Colt (1814–1862), and American financier and industrialist J.P.
+Hartford has been home to many historically significant people, such as dictionary author Noah Webster (1758–1843), American Sign Language creator Thomas Hopkins Gallaudet (1787–1851), .45 Colt inventor Sam Colt (1814–1862), Gallaudet University founder Edward Miner Gallaudet (1837–1917), and American financier and industrialist J.P.
 Morgan (1837–1913).

+Visual and performing artists

+A wide range of artists hail from Hartford.

+Authors

-Some of America's most famous authors lived in Hartford, including Mark Twain (1835–1910), who moved to the city in 1874.
-Twain's next-door neighbor at Nook Farm was Harriet Beecher Stowe (1811–1896).
-Poet Wallace Stevens (1879–1955) was an insurance executive in the city, and World War II correspondent Lyn Crost (1915–1997) lived there.
+Post US Civil War, the creation of Nook Farm brought many authors and related individuals to Hartford.
+For example, Mark Twain (1835–1910) moved there in 1874.
+Twain's next-door neighbor at Nook Farm was Harriet Beecher Stowe (1811–1896), and all the Beecher sisters lived there, including educator and publisher Catharine Beecher and feminist thinker Isabella Beecher Hooker.
+Poet Lydia Sigourney (1791–1865) was known as 'The Sweet singer of Hartford,' and poet Wallace Stevens (1879–1955), who was an insurance executive in the city.
+World War II correspondent Lyn Crost (1915–1997) lived there.
 More recently, Dominick Dunne (1925–2009), John Gregory Dunne (1932–2003), and Suzanne Collins (born 1962) have resided in Hartford.

+Visual artists

+Harlem Renaissance artist, Laura Wheeler Waring, was born and raised in Hartford.

+Actors

 Actors and others in the entertainment business from Hartford include Katharine Hepburn, Thomas Ian Griffith, Gary Merrill, Linda Evans, Eriq La Salle, Diane Venora, William Gillette, Grace Carney, and Charles Nelson Reilly, and TV producer and writer Norman Lear.
+Television show director Paul Stanley was born in Hartford.
 Marvel Comics artist George Tuska grew up in Hartford.
 Additionally, the fictional characters of Richard and Emily Gilmore were said to reside in Hartford on the Gilmore Girls.